tanvirfau/HR-Employee-Report/README.md

     The Marketing department has the highest turnover rate followed by Training.
 The least turn over rate are in the Research and development, Support and Legal departments.
     A large number of employees come from the state of Ohio.
     The net change in employees has increased over the years.
-    The average tenure for each department is about 8 years with Legal and Auditing having the highest and Services, Sales and Marketing having the lowest.
+    The average tenure for each department is about 8 years with Legal and Auditing having the highest and Services, Sales and Marketing having the lowest.</p>

-Limitations:
+<p>Limitations:

     Some records had negative ages and these were excluded during querying(967 records).
 Ages used were 18 years and above.
     Some termdates were far into the future and were not included in the analysis(1599 records).
-The only term dates used were those less than or equal to the current date.
+The only term dates used were those less than or equal to the current date.</p>